gdubrg/Home-Station-with-raspberry/README.md

 ### Software Requirements
 Run the program with **Python 3**.
 Please, install all the packages required listed in the `requirements.txt` file.
-Remember to activate the **I2C** interface of the Raspberry board.
+Remember to [activate the **I2C** interface](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c) of the Raspberry board.

 ### Web-related Requirements
 Air quality and weather data are collected through web-based API.
+Then, as you can imagine, you need an internet connection to collect these data.
-Then, you have to obtain the secret token from [OpenWeatherMap API](https://openweathermap.org/) (create a free account).
-To remote control the app, you need to activate a Telegram bot.
+For the weather forecast, you have to obtain the secret token from [OpenWeatherMap API](https://openweathermap.org/) creating a free account.
+To remote control the app, you need to activate a [Telegram bot](https://core.telegram.org/bots).
+Arpae website does not need specific requirements.

-### Launch the script
+### Launch the script (manually)
 Once cloned this repository, open a terminal in the project folder and type: `python3 main.py`.
 If you have python installed in a virtual environment, launch the script accordingly.

+### Launch the script (automatically at boot)
 You can use the file `launcher.sh` to automatically launch the script every time you turn on the *Raspberry Pi* board.
 There are several ways to do that.
 I have used this solution: